3 things to draw … to get really good at drawing and enjoying it too

 It´s something I´ve experimented with for many years, to find and develop my artistic voice.
 And at the same time honing my drawing skills and staying in drawing-shape (yes, there is such a thing 😀 as being drawing shape.
 I´ve also tried to loose it and luckily finding it again.
 More about that in another post) .

-Preparing my upcoming, NEW sketching retreat, has given me the chance to reflect on the different types of drawing, I feel it´s important to continuously work on, to find a beautiful sweet spot, that is your unique creative voice in drawing and art expression.
+Preparing my annual sketching retreat, Sketching for Life gives me the chance to circle back and reflect on the different types of drawing, I feel it´s important to continuously work on, to find a beautiful sweet spot, that is your unique creative voice in drawing and art expression.

 The tree main types of drawing situations